Sunday Game pundit embroiled in escalating dispute over major Midlands GAA venue

 THE Offaly GAA County Board lease on O'Connor Park could be terminated in the coming months with full control of the county grounds reverting to Tullamore GAA Club after the row between the two bodies escalated further in recent weeks.

-Relations between the County Board and Tullamore GAA Club have plummeted to an all time low with a letter from Tullamore circulated to clubs by the board ahead of an online County Board meeting tonight.
+Relations between the County Board and Tullamore GAA Club have plummeted to an all time low with a letter from Tullamore circulated to clubs by the board ahead of an online County Board on Tuesday night.

 In the letter, which was sent to the County Board on July 10, but released to clubs ahead of their September meeting, Tullamore GAA Club claimed that their chairman Tom Martin was told by Offaly GAA chairman Michael Duignan last May that they would be “terminating the lease” - and that this position was also suggested in a letter from the board on June 23.